thmxv/tx-lang-cxx/README.md

 ## Backlog

 - fix function name for script (make nullptr) and anonimous function (make empty string) and fix make_string copy parameter acording to case
-- Test for loop, block expr, if expr, fn expr
+- Test for let, loop, block expr, if expr, fn expr
-- allow ... else if {...} and not force ... else { if {} }, same for other expression with block
+- allow ... else if {...} and not force ... else { if {} }
 - allow function overload with diff arities
 - allow native fn to generate runtime error
 - check arity/signature of native fn